cepthomas/Notr/README.md

 - Links and references
 - Lists
 - Tables
+- Auto highlight TODO1 these are shared with SbotHighlight differentiate?

 - See [The spec](files/notr-spec.ntr) for an example of the features.
 Looks like this (sorry about the colors...):